xianyuxmu/xianyuxmu.github.io/_posts/2017-06-17-chicken-soup.md

 	- A + B + C = Success if, A = Hard Work, B = Hard Play, C = Keeping your mouthshut.
 	- **Success = hard work + the right way to + talk less empty talk.** -Albert Einstein

+### Mark Twain 马克•吐温

+- "Twenty years from now you will be more disappointed by the things that you didn't do than by the ones you did." - Mark Twain
+	- “二十年后，你会对你没有做过的事情感到失望，而不是你做过的事情。”——马克吐温
+- ***The secret of getting ahead is getting started.***
+	- 领先的秘诀是——马上开始。
+- It's better to keep your mouth closed and let people think you are a fool than to open it and remove all doubt.
+- Age is an issue of mind over matter.
+If you don't mind, it doesn't matter.
+- Do the right thing.
+It will gratify some people and astonish the rest.
+- “EXPLORE.
+DREAM.
+DISCOVER.”
+- “A BANKER IS A FELLOW WHO LENDS YOU HIS UMBRELLA WHEN THE SUN IS SHINING, BUT WANTS IS BACK THE MINUTE ITBEGINS TO RAINS.”
+- “I DO NOT FEAR DEATH, I HAD BEEN DEAD FOR BILLIONS AND BILLIONS OF YEARS BEFORE I WAS BORN, AND HAD NOT SUFFERED THE SLIGHTEST INCONVENIENCE FROM IT.”
+- **“GIVE EVERY DAY THE CHANCE TO BECOME THE MOST BEAUTIFUL OF YOUR LIFE.”**
+- “NEVER PUT OFF TILL TOMORROW WHAT YOU CAN DO THE DAY AFTER TOMORROW.”
+- “CONTINUOUS IMPROVEMENT IS BETTER THAN DELAYED PERFECTION”.
+- “NEVER TRY TO TEACH A PIG TO SING, YOU WASTE YOUR TIME, AND YOU ANNOY THE PIG”
+- “TO SUCCEED IN LIFE,  YOU NEED TWO THINGS IGNORANCE AND CONFIDENCE.”
+- “LIFE IS SHORT, BREAK THE RULES.
+FORGIVE QUICKLY, KISS SLOWLY.
+LOVE TRULY.
+LAUGH UNCONTROLLABLY AND NEVER REGRET ANYTHING THAT MAKES YOU SMILE.”
+-  “I HAVE NEVER LET MY SCHOOLING INTERFERE WITH MY EDUCATION.”
+-  “TRAVEL IS FATAL TO PREJUDICE, BIGOTRY, AND NARROW-MINDEDNESS.”
+- “NEVER ARGUE WITH A FOOL.
+ONLOOKER MAY NOT BE ABLE TO TELL THE DIFFERENCE.”
+- “DO SOMETHING EVERY DAY THAT YOU DON’T WANT TO DO; THIS IS THE GOLDEN RULE FOR ACQUIRING THE HABIT OF DOING YOUR DUTY WITHOUT PAIN.”
+- “DON’T WAIT.
+THE TIME WILL NEVER BE JUST RIGHT.”
+- “WHEN YOU FIND YOURSELF ON THE SIDE OF THE MAJORITY, YOU SHOULD PAUSE AND REFLECT.”
+- “IF YOU TELL THE TRUTH, YOU DON’T HAVE TO REMEMBER ANYTHING.”
+- “NEVER ARGUE WITH STUPID PEOPLE, THEY WILL DRAG YOU DOWN TO THEIR LEVEL AND THEN BEAT YOU WITH EXPERIENCE.”
+- “OF ALL THE THINGS I’VE LOST, I MISS MY MIND THE MOST.”
+- “IT USUALLY TAKES ME MORE THAN THREE WEEKS TO PREPARE A GOOD IMPROMPTU SPEECH.”
+- “IF YOU DON’T READ THE NEWSPAPER YOU ARE UNINFORMED, IF YOU DO READ THE NEWSPAPER YOU ARE MISINFORMED.”
+- “I’VE HAD A LOT OF WORRIES IN MY LIFE, MOST OF WHICH NEVER HAPPENED.”
+- “IT IS WISER TO FIND OUT THAN TO SUPPOSE.”
+- “Never miss a good chance to shut up.”
+	- 千万不要错过一个好机会闭嘴。
+- - I was seldom able to see an opportunity until it had ceased to be one. - Mark Twain
+- “Give every day the chance to become the most beautiful day of your life.”

 ----